fr33r/memory.dump/http/cors/cors.markdown

 ##### Access-Control-Allow-Origin

-The [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) HTTP header in a CORS response is used by the server to communicate what origins the requested resource is allowed to be request by.
+The [`Access-Control-Allow-Origin`](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Access-Control-Allow-Origin) HTTP header in a CORS response is used by the server to communicate what origin(s) the requested resource is allowed to be requested from.
 In this specific example, the server responded with the following:

 ```
 ...